pubkey/atomjsIDE/README.md

 # atomjsIDE
 This is a docker-container with the [atom.io](https://atom.io/)-IDE.
-It contains all necessary plugins for javascript-developement. (also for es6, typescript, docker, git).
+It contains all necessary plugins for web-developement. (also for es6, typescript, docker, git, markdown, css, html and thousands more).

 **THIS IS DOCKER, THIS WORKS WITH LINUX ONLY !**